Kev Thomas Writes

 On Chris’s last day of hunting, we again went out early in search of kudu and at about 08hr00 located four bulls feeding on the side of a hill across a valley from us.
 They were a long way off but Keith and Chris opted to carry out a stalk from where we’d spotted them.
 Once the two of them had moved off, I sat down on a convenient boulder, and watched the scenario unfold.
 The action was too far away from me to have been able to record it with the camera lens I had, so I just watched the story unfold through my binoculars.
 Eventually, and after what seemed like hours, I glimpsed Keith and Chris gingerly crossing an open patch of bush, before they once more disappeared into the thickets.
 Suddenly a shot rang out, and although I saw three kudu break out of the brush, I couldn’t account for the fourth, or see the hunters.

 Above: The reward – Chris with his noble old Eastern Cape kudu trophy.

 Above: Throughout the safari Chris wanted us to introduce him to genuine Eastern Cape 'bush tucker' equivalent to what the Australian aboriginals and Torres Straight islanders once lived off.
 In other words genuine indigenous bush survival food.
-We weren't having any of that so introduced him to good mature rump steak, biltong & dry wors!
-Many were the laughs, exactly as a safari should be because it's an African experience without having to resort to eating bugs, roots, and tree bark!
+We weren't having any of that so introduced him to good mature rump steak, biltong & dry wors (sausage)!
+Many were the laughs, exactly as a safari should be, because it's an African experience without having to resort to eating bugs, roots, and tree bark!